learning-continuous-deployment/learning-continuous-deployment.github.io/_posts/2015-06-07-docker-swarm.md

     $ docker run -d -P -m 1g redis

-By using constraints you can meet the specific requirments of each container.
+By using constraints you can meet the specific requirements of each container.
 To run MySQL on a host with flash storage, simply put:

     docker run -d -e constraint:storage==ssd mysql